 "True."
 Thor fidgeted with his name badge.
 "Should I?"

 Harry grinned.
 "Don't worry about that.
 You don't need it."
-Harry reached out as took it, pocketing it.
+Harry reached out and took it, pocketing it.
 "And you don't need to go through with a search either.
 S'not like you have a wand in the first place."

 Thor inclined his head.
 "What is this place?"

 Harry shrugged.
-"The less you know about it the better.
-It's the Ministry of Magic."
+"The less you know about it the better, but it's the Ministry of Magic."